robin-gdwl/universal_robot_modified/README.md

 Modification of [ros-industrial/universal_robot](https://github.com/ros-industrial/universal_robot).
 Adds Standard URDF-Files as well as geometry files as obj in addition to the collada(.dae)-meshes.
 Intended for use outside of ros-environments.

+sigh... this is harder than expected...
+I will get back to this later...

 # Universal Robot

 [![Build Status](http://build.ros.org/job/Kdev__universal_robot__ubuntu_xenial_amd64/badge/icon)](http://build.ros.org/job/Kdev__universal_robot__ubuntu_xenial_amd64)